 For travelers along Highway 101, the largest city with the most accommodations in the county is Ukiah.
 There are few fancy lodging options, but there are plenty of clean and utilitarian hotel choices in town.
 The Hampton Inn Ukiah is consistently the best rated in the city, although I can personally vouch for the Fairfield Inn Ukiah as a reliable choice too – especially for travelers who prefer Marriott points.

-Although technically in Humboldt County just to the north of the county line, I’d be remiss if I failed to mention the historic Benbow Inn in Garberville as another amazing place to stay.
+Although technically in Humboldt County just to the north of the county line, I’d be remiss if I failed to mention the Benbow Historic Inn in Garberville as another amazing place to stay.
 It’s the perfect jumping off point for exploring the redwoods, including the Chandelier Drive-Thru Tree south in Leggett or the Avenue of the Giants farther north.
 Stop in for brunch even if you don’t stay overnight.

 Have you been to Mendocino County on your family’s travels?
 Leave your recommendations in the comments.